sgoldenlab/simba/docs/labelling_aggression_tutorial.md

-# Labelling Aggression
+# Labelling Behavior

 ## 1. Loading project_config file
 `File > Load Project > Load Project.ini > Browse File` Select your config file for the current project.
 This step **must** be done before proceeding to the next step.

-## 2. Opening labelling aggression window
+## 2. Opening labelling behavior window
 In the 'Load project' window, under `Label Behavior` select `Select folder with frames`.
 This will prompt you to select a **folder** of video frames.
 Upon selecting, a new window should pop up displaying the first frame in the folder.

 A table will also be generated on the main screen displaying the behaviors and frames.
 Behaviors are marked on the table as either `0` or `1`.